MicrosoftDocs/quantum-docs/articles/quantum-computing-target-profiles.md

     }
 ```

-Trying to run this operation on a :::no-loc text="Base QIR"::: target will fail because it evaluates a comparison between two results (`desired != M(q)`)
+If you try to run this operation on a :::no-loc text="Base QIR"::: target, the operation will fail because it evaluates a comparison between two results (`desired != M(q)`)
 to control the computation flow with an `if` statement.
-This will be applicable to any type of [conditional branching](xref:microsoft.quantum.qsharp.conditionalbranching), such as `elif` and `else` statements.
+The same is applicable to any type of [conditional branching](xref:microsoft.quantum.qsharp.conditionalbranching), such as `elif` and `else` statements.

 > [!NOTE]
 > Currently, you can't submit quantum programs that apply operations on qubits that have been measured in :::no-loc text="Base QIR"::: targets, even
 > if you don't use the results to control the program flow.
 That is, :::no-loc text="Base QIR"::: targets don't allow mid-circuit measurements.
 >
-> For example, the following code can **not** be run on a :::no-loc text="Base QIR"::: target:
+> For example, the following code **can't** be run on a :::no-loc text="Base QIR"::: target:
 >
 > ```qsharp
 > operation MeasureQubit(q : Qubit) : Result {